DETAILS OF EVENTS TODAY

 Get to know the young people of Stony Run by volunteering to teach a trimester of First Day School.
 No experience needed!
 The Religious Education Committee supplies all lesson plans and materials.
 This is a wonderful way to deepen your own spiritual practice and gain more knowledge of Quakerism.
 We need teachers and substitutes for various grade levels.
 Please contact Rebecca Snyder.

 Alert!
 The CARES food pantry is very low on supplies, especially pasta, pasta sauce, rice (brown or white), peanut butter, canned fish or meat, and soup.
 Please bring your donations to the meetinghouse; volunteers will deliver them to CARES.

 Social Order Box: Donations during August support Advocates for Survivors of Torture and Trauma.
 ASTT provides comprehensive mental health care and social services to survivors of torture and war trauma.
 Baltimore-based ASTT is an independent, nonprofit organization whose mission is to alleviate the suffering of those who have experienced the trauma of torture, to educate the local, national, and world community about the needs of torture survivors, and to advocate on their behalf.
 Make checks payable to Stony Run Friends Meeting, with S.O.
 Box on the memo line.
 Please consider making a monthly contribution to the Social Order Box.

 The Committee for Support and Supervision (CSS) is in need of a used, fireproof, filing cabinet for storing personnel records.
 If you or your business has one and would be willing to donate it, we would be most appreciative.
 Contact the Stony Run office or Betsy Forbush, CSS clerk.

 FROM THE OFFICE

-Newsletter deadline for the May issue: Reports, articles and news items are due by April 10.
+Newsletter deadline for the September issue: Reports, articles and news items are due by August 10.